Related Media: What To Eat When You Want to Lose Weight

 Choose My Plate

-is a website of the USDA.
+is a USDA website.
 It can help you identify foods by their food group and show how much of each food to include in a meal.

 Exact amounts of each food group and calories you will need vary based on your age, sex, and activity level.